Grill Mats – Which Type Do You Mean?

 Grill Mats – What Are They?

-Grill Mats go by many different names.
+They go by many different names.
 They are referred to as bbq grill mats, grilling mats, nonstick cooking mats, baking mats, Teflon® sheets, reusable grill mats, bbq sheets, barbecue grill mats, etc. That’s only a few of the different references people use, but you get the idea.
 They all refer to the same item or product.
-For purposes of the post, I am going to stick with referring to them as “Grill Mats.”

 Grill Mats are a thin rectangle of flexible material (between .1mm and .25mm thick, depending on quality) that have the same nonstick features as a Teflon® pan.
 They are usually around 13 x 16 inches in size, and are currently available in either black or tan coloration.
 They can be rolled up and can be cut to different shapes and sizes for a large variety of nonstick applications.
 More on that later.